 Are paneer tikka masala and paneer butter masala the same?

-Most of my friends come up with this question and I must admit it is difficult to make out any difference between the two.
 In my opinion, the only difference between the two paneer dishes is of the grilling paneer before adding it to the gravy.
-In paneer tikka masala, the paneer cubes are marinated and grilled to get a smokey flavour in the gravy.
+In paneer tikka masala, the paneer cubes are marinated and grilled to get a smokey flavor in the gravy.
 Whereas, in paneer butter masala, the paneer cubes are neither grilled or fried separately.
-The taste, texture and colour of both Indian paneer recipes are more or less similar.
+The taste, texture, and colour of both Indian paneer recipes are more or less similar.

 Can I make paneer makhani without onion/garlic?